Academics

 World Languages: Each student is required to earn a minimum of two credits (through the third level) of a language.
 Four years of language study is strongly recommended.

-Religious Studies: Each student is required to earn one credit or two semester credits including Foundations of World Religions.
+Religious and Philosophical Studies: Each student is required to earn one credit or two semester credits including Foundations of World Religions.

 Fine Arts: Each student is required to earn two semesters of credit in Visual or Performing Arts.